NATO Phonetic Alphabet Free Download

 1920s–1930s: Early Spelling Alphabets

-World War II: International Cooperation and the Need for Standardisation
+World War II: The Push for Standardisation

-1956: Adoption by NATO and Standardisation
+1956: Final Adoption by NATO

 What is the Australian phonetic alphabet?

-How to use a Phonetic Alphabet
+How to Use a Phonetic Alphabet

-OK, your reference number is BCEG that’s B for Bravo, C for Charlie, E for Echo and G for Golf.
+“OK, your reference number is BCEG — that’s B for Bravo, C for Charlie, E for Echo, and G for Golf.”

 Benefits of Using a Phonetic Alphabet in Business